Skip to main content

 A 90-minute conversation with Dr. Ash.
 A written plan you can actually follow.

 • Comprehensive history.
-Weight trajectory, prior weight-loss interventions, eating patterns, GI history, family history (especially thyroid, pancreatitis, MEN2), gallbladder history.
+Weight trajectory, prior weight-loss interventions, eating patterns, GI history, family history (particularly thyroid, pancreatitis, MEN2), gallbladder history.

 • Baseline labs.
 CBC, CMP, HbA1c, fasting lipid panel with ApoB, TSH, vitamin D, lipase, sometimes a liver fibrosis screen (FIB-4) if NAFLD is suspected.

 • Baseline body composition.
 DEXA or at minimum body weight and waist circumference.
-This matters because lean mass loss is a real concern.
+Lean mass loss is the main risk to manage here.

 • Conversation about resistance training and protein.
 Without serious resistance training and adequate protein intake, GLP-1 weight loss includes a substantial lean-mass loss component.
 The patients who do best are training hard while losing weight.